JuliaWeb/.github/SECURITY.md

 # JuliaWeb Security Policy

-## Supported Julia Versions
+## Supported Package and Julia Versions

-The LTS and current stable releases of Julia are the ones supported for security updates.
+Only the latest released versions of the packages in this organization will receive security updates, unless there are exceptional circumstances.
+Further, security issues would be considered only on LTS and current stable releases of Julia.

 | Julia Version | Supported          |
 | ------------- | ------------------ |